Koromix/rygel/web/koffi.dev/benchmarks.md

 ### atoi results

-This test is similar to the rand one, but it is based on atoi, which takes a string parameter.
+This test is similar to the rand one, but it is based on `atoi`, which takes a string parameter.
 Javascript (V8) to C string conversion is relatively slow and heavy.

 Benchmark     | Iteration time | Relative performance | Overhead
 ------------- | -------------- | -------------------- | --------